-On December 31, 2005, 36 (14%), of inspected jails were in a status of At the end of 2004, there were 49 jails (20%) in noncompliance. noncompliance.
-During 2005, notices of noncompliance were issued to 64 counties whose jails did not meet minimum jail standards.
-This is a 7% decrease in the number of notices issued in 2004.
+On December 31, 2006, 43 (17%), of inspected jails were in a status of noncompliance.
+At the end of 2005, there were 36 jails (14%) in noncompliance.
+This is a 3% increase in the number of notices issued in 2005.
 Notices of non-compliance are issued in 3 categories: Life Safety, Management, and Structural.
 In most instances, the counties receiving the notices have taken positive and responsible action toward eliminating cited deficiencies to meet the requirements of state law.
 Counties which were not believed to be acting expeditiously to resolve deficiencies were requested to appear before the Commission to address the corrective action necessary in order to prevent remedial action by the Commission.
 These meetings resulted in firm commitments aimed at eliminating the deficiencies from the counties concerned.
 Commission staff conducts monthly risk assessment reviews of noncompliant counties to assess the progress and status of these facilities as they move toward compliance with Minimum Jail Standards.